The Best Logos of the 1980s

 Pepsi Logo

-Meanwhile, Pepsi’s expanding self-assurance was mirrored in its corporate identity, which included a refreshed logo in 1987.
-The updated logo lent Pepsi a contemporary and refreshing look, supplanting a design that had been in place for over ten years.
-This change was not just about aesthetics; it was part of a broader strategy of constant innovation, distinguishing Pepsi from its primary competitor, Coca-Cola, known for its signature red color.
+At the same time, Pepsi’s growing self-confidence was reflected in its corporate identity, which 1987 included an updated logo.
+The updated logo gave Pepsi a modern and fresh look, replacing a design that had been in place for over a decade.
+This change was due to aesthetics and a broader strategy of constant innovation that differentiated Pepsi from its main competitor, Coca-Cola, known for its signature red color.

 The logo redesign coincided with Pepsi’s attempt to connect with the younger generation.
-With its wavy lines and bright colors, the logo reflected the design language of the era and embodied a sense of fun and youthfulness.
-It made Pepsi a brand that resonated with the vibrant pop culture of the time, successfully aligning itself with pop culture luminaries like Michael Jackson and Madonna.
+The logo, with wavy lines and bright colors, reflected the design language of the era and embodied a sense of fun and youth.
+This made Pepsi a brand that resonated with the vibrant pop culture of the time and was successfully associated with pop culture luminaries such as Michael Jackson and Madonna.

-Pepsi’s emblem from the 1980s represented a key moment in the brand’s history when it managed to strengthen its position in the market and create a vibrant, youthful image that appealed to the new generation.
-This iconic design has since become integral to Pepsi’s brand identity, marking its significant stride in the soft drinks market.
+The Pepsi logo of the 1980s was a key moment in the brand’s history when it succeeded in consolidating its position in the market and creating a bright, youthful image that appealed to a new generation.

 Scandinavian Airlines